yagnarashagan6/EDUGEN_AI/README.md

 5. **Knowledge Assessment**: Complete mandatory quizzes for each studied topic
 6. **Progress Tracking**: Monitor your learning journey and quiz completion rates
 7. **Note Management**: Create, organize, and export study notes for revision
+8. **Study Timer**: Use the integrated study timer for focused learning sessions:
+   - Choose from preset intervals or create custom study/break periods
+   - Track study statistics and session completion
+   - Unlock fun games as rewards for completing study sessions
+9. **Break Activities**: Enjoy gamified breaks with educational mini-games

 ### For Staff/Teachers